Alcohol licence forms and fees

 Fill in the Special Licence application form.
-You need to fill in the 'Supplement Form' if your event is a multiple event on one application, but not a series of events.
+You need to fill in the 'Supplement Form' if your event is a series of events on one application.
+Note that if you're applying for a series of events on the one application, the events need to be related.
 The 'Public Notice' form should be filled in for Class 1 events.

 The fee depends on the size of your event, there are 3 classes of Special Licences.

 Class 1 - one large event, or more than 3 medium events, or more than 12 small events

 Class 2 - 3-12 small events or more than 1-3 medium events

 Class 3 - 1 or 2 small events

 An event that Council believes on reasonable ground will have patronage of :